 8. Easel.ly– Create stunning infographics and data visualisations.
 Explore the ones already created on the website for inspiration for your content marketing.

 9. Infogr.am– This is a great free tool which gives you access to a wide variety of graphs, charts and maps as well as the ability to upload pictures and videos to create cool infographics.

 10. PowToon– Create animated videos and presentations with PowToon to add a commercial quality experience to your original content.

 Search engine optimisation (SEO) is such a big part of most businesses’ online marketing efforts.
 This explains why there are so many tools out there that help brands optimise their websites.

 Email still plays a big part in our online marketing strategies.
 Even though it’s one of the oldest marketing channels, it’s still also one of the most effective.
-If you’re unsure about where to begin with email marketing, or just want to make your email marketing better, then this webinar is for you.

 Here are a few tools you can use for your email marketing: